HOUSING FINANCE AGENCY

 Priorities for Selection

 PHARE/RTT awards will be directed to projects and programs based on the following criteria for selection:

-• Projects/programs which are able to show significant leveraging of other funds (local, State and Federal, public and private) to ensure maximum impact.
+• Projects/programs that show significant leveraging of other funds (local, State and Federal, public and private) to ensure maximum impact.

 • Projects/programs that have all funding committed and can move rapidly to implementation and utilization.

-• Projects/programs that embrace, partner with or are incorporated into a larger local, county or regional housing development plan.
+• Projects/programs that embrace, partner with, and/or are incorporated into a larger local, county or regional housing development plan.

 • Projects/programs that satisfy local planning/zoning ordinances.

 • Projects/programs that are specifically designed to address a clearly articulated need in a community or specific population.

 o Projects/programs must be ready to address how PHARE funding will be used to address persistent, historical, and significant disparities and inequities that exist by race, class, income, culture and education.